SolRacht/WritingComDownloader/README.md

 - `use_config_stories`: this must be either `true` or `false`
   - `false`: save interactive stories you have favorited.
 These appear here: `writing.com/main/my_favorites`
   - `true`: only save the stories in `stories`.
 See the instructions in `application.conf`
+- `slow_mode`: this is active by default to avoid putting too much load on the website and getting IP-blocked.
+Set to `false` to scrape as fast as possible.

 ### Database setup